Combining Deep Learning and Model Predictive Control for Safe, Effective Autonomous Driving

-We are interested in developing autonomous driving algorithms to combine the benefits of recent advances in end-to-end learning for driving with the well-established techniques of optimal control, specifically model predictive control (MPC).
-By leveraging both approaches in three different architectures, we hope to design more effective estimation and control algorithms that also provide a guarantee on safety.
+We are interested in developing autonomous driving algorithms that combine recent advances in end-to-end learning with the well-established techniques of optimal control, specifically model predictive control (MPC).
+By leveraging both approaches in mixed architectures, we hope to design more effective estimation and control algorithms with safety guarantees.

 More recently, there has been interest in applying deep learning to autonomous driving.
 Many studies use end-to-end learning, where input images and sensors are used directly to produce an action (Fig. 1b) .
 In this method, there is no explicit and man-made hierarchical separation, which may reduce the impact of error propagation through different human-designed modules .
 Also, it has the potential of enormously speeding up the control tuning and scene reconstruction effort.
 However, safety validation for deep learning approaches is difficult, and it is hard to collect data to capture all edge cases.

 Our objective is to study non-trivial ways to combine benefits of hierarchical control and deep learning.
 We will investigate architectures that improve performance through learning, while ensuring safety.

 Figure 1.
 Simplified Autonomous Driving Architectures.
 (1a) Left: classical model-based approach (1b) Right: End-to-End Approach.

 We study mixed architectures, building on our recent work on safe data-driven iterative learning .
 In all cases, the challenge is formal stability and safety guarantees.